groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Potluck - charmed cannabis
   Vacillate - a tardy servant
   Aviate - one veggie drink
-  Generally? -
-  Sublime? -
-  Dinosaur? -
-  Catalog? -
-  Location? -
-  Submit? -
-  Current? -
-  Account? -
-  Margin? -
-  Spreadsheet? -
-  Soonest - (sue nest)
-  Bangalore -
-  Fixate? -
-  Solo? -
+  Sublime - underwater citrus
+  Dinosaur - to avoid coloring injuries
+  Catalog - to add a feline to a fallen tree
+  Location - to ignore a small consonant
+  Current - a contemptible man's lease payment
-  Nautical? -
+  Account - one tally
+  Margin - to damage an adult beverage
+  Spreadsheet - a step in bed making
+  Soonest - to bring legal action against a bird's home Bangalore - intercourse with a legend
+  Fixate - to repair fewer than nine
+  Solo - very near the ground
+  Nautical - an exclamation to call for laughter
-  Sunny -
+  Sunny - to expose a leg joint to daylight
-  Stylus -
+  Stylus - to fix our hair
-  Question -
-  Buzzer -
+  Buzzer - to buy a date a shot
-  Percent?? -
+  Endorphins - sheltered aquatic appendages
+  Comply - a free untruth
+  Analgesic - unwell nonflowering plants